Stonelinks/resume/contents/index.md

             - Worked with Boeing to fulfill requirements for assembly and maintenance roles of operation
             - Implemented robot client / server to distribute computation effectively and allow collaborative robot use
             - Created joystick controls and 3D interface to enable easy user / robot interaction
-            - Wrote highly concurrent server to control robot hardware, recognize object locations with OpenCV and plan trajectories to avoid collisions
+            - Wrote concurrent server in C++ to control robot hardware, recognize object locations with OpenCV, plan trajectories to avoid collisions
         -
           name: DaBuzz Market Sentiment Analyzer
           link: http://stonelinks.org/projects/dabuzz/index.html